Jetison333/rotg/wagon.md

 Royal status — You are now a baron.
 The Game Adminstrator must refer to you with the proper style of address at all times.

 ### umnikos

+Mexican Square Wave — Pass to another player.
+If passed through the entire player list in a round, the last to receive gains a marble, and chooses a new type of wave for this to be named.

+## Destroyed (Museum)

 Cursed Trinket —